andygoulden/andygoulden.github.io/docs/_posts/2021-12-30-open-letter-to-spice8rack.markdown

 ## The Problem

-In his video, Spice wanted to know the average power of Human Soldier creatures, and the average power of Boars, to make a point about the powers and toughnesses of creatures in Magic.
+In their video, Spice wanted to know the average power of Human Soldier creatures, and the average power of Boars, to make a point about the powers and toughnesses of creatures in Magic.

-To do this, he needed to calculate the total power of Human Soldier creatures, and the total toughness, and divide each by the number of creatures, to get the mean of each.
-He also did this for Boars, but I'm going to skip that for this article, since the process would be the same.
+To do this, they needed to calculate the total power of Human Soldier creatures, and the total toughness, and divide each by the number of creatures, to get the mean of each.
+They also did this for Boars, but I'm going to skip that for this article, since the process would be the same.

-He went to the website Scryfall - a Magic: the Gathering database site - and did a search for cards with the types "human" and "soldier".
+They went to the website Scryfall - a Magic: the Gathering database site - and did a search for cards with the types "human" and "soldier".

 He now wanted to take all of the powers and toughnesses of the returned cards, add them all together, and divide them each by the number of results, to produce the average power and toughness of all human soldiers in Magic.